 - Pondok-Selera Indonesia-Malaysia Food (below): the oldest and still one of the most popular food stalls in the centre where you can still get a choice of three dishes from the bain-marie with rice for a crazy $8.80 – rendang, fried bitter melon, ayam goreng (fried chicken).
 Or choose individual dishes like nasi lemak, nasi goreng and soto Jakarta (Indonesian offal soup).

-- Shanghai Delicious Food: in-accessible in many ways, it’s located next to the toilet and away from other shops and the manic lady who works there on her own doesn’t speak much English.
+- Shanghai Delicious Food: [update - as at May 2013 this stall had closed - replaced by Zhou Mum Cafe above] in-accessible in many ways, it’s located next to the toilet and away from other shops and the manic lady who works there on her own doesn’t speak much English.
 Shanghai, because of it’s history of being an open and thriving economy has attracted workers from north and south of China.
 Locals claim their food has evolved to be a nice compromise between more subtle/sweet southern Chinese and spicier, gamier northern regions.
 To order point and the pictures or say the number slowly, this stall is a delightful adventure.

 - Xi’an Kitchen: [update - as of 18 August, 2013 this stall had closed] more great tasting Chinese food to challenge your taste buds from soups to stir fries.
 Food from the central-northwest is hot and spicy.
 The spicy hot oil seared hand-ripped noodles (above) is a vegetarian dish that looks plain, but the sour and spicy sauce lurking underneath will wake up the taste buds.
 Spicy cumin burger is strongly spiced with two types of capsicum and a generous amount of cumin.